chunheisiu/NBA-POTW-Regression/README.md

 - **What NBA title, including Player of the Week, has the most weight on the salary of the player?**<br>
 Since the salary of a player is a numerical variable, we decided to approach this problem using the multiple linear regression model.

+For both problems, model selection was performed to find the optimal model, and model diagnosis was performed to mitigate the possible issues of heteroscedasticity, multicollinearity and autocorrelation.